Back to blog

 New DepEd Curriculum Changes: What Filipino Teachers Need to Prepare For

-DepEd’s proposed trimester calendar aims to improve pacing and reduce disruption, but it also raises practical questions for teachers about scheduling, workload, and implementation.
+DepEd’s shift to a three-term calendar aims to improve pacing and reduce disruption, but it also raises practical questions for teachers about scheduling, workload, and implementation.

 By GuroHub Team